SmingHub/Sming/docs/source/arch/esp32/debugging/index.rst

     xtensa-esp32-elf-gdb

-Debugging with JTAG is explained in details in the `ESP-IDF documentation <https://docs.espressif.com/projects/esp-idf/en/v4.0.1/api-guides/jtag-debugging/index.html>`__ .
+Debugging with JTAG is explained in details in the `ESP-IDF documentation <https://docs.espressif.com/projects/esp-idf/en/v4.0.1/api-guides/jtag-debugging/index.html>`__.
 Make sure to read it carefully.

-For the purposes of this documentation we will be using `Esp Prog Jtag adapter <https://github.com/espressif/esp-iot-solution/blob/master/documents/evaluation_boards/ESP-Prog_guide_en.md >`__ .
-And ESP32-Cam microcontroller from AI-Thinker.
+For the purposes of this documentation we will be using `ESP-Prog JTAG adapter <https://github.com/espressif/esp-iot-solution/blob/master/documents/evaluation_boards/ESP-Prog_guide_en.md>`__ and ESP32-Cam microcontroller from AI-Thinker.

 Configure Hardware
 ------------------